aseefdurrani/aseefdurrani/README.md

 # 💫 About Me:
 I am currently a Senior pursuing an Electrical and Computer Engineering degree.<br><br>With a deep passion for learning, I am constantly trying to expand my skill set.
-Currently, I am teaching myself Full Stack Development, familiarizing myself with technologies such as React, Next.js, Mongo, SQL, Pinecone, and many more.<br><br>In my (little) free time, I enjoy eating good food, lifting weights, and spending time outside.
+Currently, I am pursuing a career in AI Engineering and actively expanding my knowledge of AI technologies.
+This includes familiarizing myself with technologies and frameworks such as LangChain, OpenAI, LangFlow, RAG, LLMs, and Pinecone to build innovative, AI-driven solutions.
+On top of this I am comfortable with Full Stack Development and am familiar with technologies such as React, Next.js, Mongo, and SQL.<br><br>In my (little) free time, I enjoy eating good food, lifting weights, and spending time outside.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/aseefdurrani/)